 When soft tissue injuries such as lacerations occur in the mouth or on the face, they are typically repaired using sutures (stitches).
-In addition to our goal of the best cosmetic result possible, care is taken to make sure any functional problems of the mouth and teeth are addressed.
+In addition to our goal of the best cosmetic result, care is taken to make sure any functional problems of the mouth and teeth are addressed.

-If a permanent tooth is avulsed (knocked out) it should immediately be placed in cold milk, or better yet, back into the socket – the sooner the better for the survival of the tooth.
-Call our office immediately.
+If a permanent tooth is avulsed (knocked out) it should immediately be rinsed off (gently, and without scrubbing) and placed in cold milk, or better yet, back into the socket – the sooner the better for the survival of the tooth.
+Call our office immediately for treatment.
 If injured teeth cannot be saved, dental implants are the best choice for replacement.

 A high percentage of tooth injuries in sports can be prevented by the use of a properly fitted mouthguard.
 The boil-and-bite mouthguards available at sporting goods stores are better than nothing, but the custom fitted appliance from your dentist offers the best protection and better breathing during sports.